jorritmusto/DIS18_Projekektarbeit_Gruppe1/README.md

 ## Ideas for additions

 The use of Neo4j can help visualize the RDF graphs.
+As visualization currently is really simple there's room for optimisation.

 ## Glossary